Columbine

 The intricate red and yellow bell-like flowers of Wild Columbine (Aquilegia canadensis) attract a variety of pollinators.
 The deep nectaries are perfectly shaped for hummingbirds and long-tongued insects.

-Easily grown in average well-drained soil in full sun to shade, it will tolerate a wide range of soils, as long as drainage is good.
-Soil that is too rich encourages weak stems and shorter lifespans, while thin, sandy soils will produce a tight, compact plant that can live for many years.
+Easily grown in average well-drained soil in full sun to shade, Columbine tolerates a wide range of soils, as long as drainage is good.
+Soil that is too rich encourages weaker stems and possibly shorter lifespans, while thin, sandy soils will produce a tight, compact plant that can live for many years.
 In optimum growing conditions it will self-seed freely.
-The small black seeds of Aquilegia canadensis are easy to collect and replant in the location of your choice.
+It's easy to collect the seeds from the plant and replant them in the location of your choice.